-19. A place for everything
+20. A place for everything

-Even though being trailer free we don't have a lot of camping "stuff", and we don't have many places to put it, without a system things can frustratingly go missing just when you need them.
+Even though being trailer free we don't have a lot of "stuff", and we don't have many places to put it, without a system things can frustratingly go missing just when you need them.

-10. Manage expectations
+21. Manage expectations

-Camping isn't always fun, even for the experienced tent camping enthusiasts.
+Different people enjoy different types of camping.
 You will naturally go through teething problems as you enter an unfamiliar environment, learn new procedures, use new products and respond to new challenges.

 Don't expect miracles in those early days of camping, especially with children, and try to stay calm if something doesn't go your way.

-If you are not finding it an enjoyable experience, think about how much fun it was for the kids, how cost effective it was for you and how wonderful it is to be in the great outdoors.
+If you are not finding it an enjoyable experience, think about how much fun it was for the kids, how cost-effective it was for you and how wonderful it is to be in the great outdoors.

 Focus on the positives and in time you will look back and think how far you have come and have a bit of a laugh about what went wrong.